 We require the use of either the McCune-Reischauer (with diphthongs) or the Revised Government (without diphthongs) systems.

 Our preference is for the McCune-Reischauer system.

 If you are not familiar with the standard romanization system, please refer to websites such as the ones below:

-For names with common transliterations that do not follow a standards system, we prefer then that the common version be given, followed by the McCune-Reischauer version in parentheses just in the first instance — for example, Syngman Rhee (Yi Sŭng-man); or Roh Moo- Hyun (No Mu-hyǒn).
+For names with common transliterations that do not follow a standard system, we prefer that the common version be given, followed by the McCune-Reischauer version in parentheses just in the first instance.
+For example, Syngman Rhee (Yi Sŭng-man); or Roh Moo-Hyun (No Mu-hyǒn).

 We require the use of the Hepburn or the Modified Hepburn system (with macrons).
 Especially with names and titles of books and articles in Japanese, the use of a standardized system with macrons is necessary.
 Additional information is available at websites such as those below:

 Commonly used transliterations for city names do not require macrons (Tokyo, Kyoto, Osaka, Kobe, etc.).
 For names of individuals and organizations, we prefer that macrons be used.
 In cases where there are common Romanizations of names that do not contain macrons, the first instance of the name should have the macrons in parenthesis: thus, for example, Aso Taro (Asō Tarō)